 Without guaranteed issue rights, your Medigap application goes through medical underwriting.
 This process involves answering a series of health-related questions.
 Insurance companies use medical underwriting to decide whether to sell you a policy and at what premium.

 How to choose a Medigap plan in Indiana

 You first need to decide how much coverage you want and/or need.
 It's tempting to join the plan that costs the least.
 However, when you're ready for more comprehensive coverage, your application may be denied based on medical underwriting.

 Cost should be your next consideration.
 Medigap pricing methods include:

 - Attained-age rated: Premiums start out low but go up as you age.
 Over time, attained-age policies cost the most.

 - Community rated: You pay the same for these policies regardless of age.
 Over time, these are the cheapest Medigap plans.

 - Issue-age rated: Premiums are based on your age at the time you join the plan but may rise over time due to inflation.

 Our Find a Plan tool makes it easy to compare Medigap plans in Indiana.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.